nksaraf/use-monaco/README.md

 - Simple hooks to use [monaco-editor](https://microsoft.github.io/monaco-editor/) in any React app
 - No webpack plugins or AMD loaders required while maintaining full support for monaco web-workers without build tools
 - Easy API for working with web-workers.
-- Headless (just hooks), so you can
+- Headless (just hooks), so you can:
-  - Render however you want (it's just a single div)
+  - Render however you want (it's just a single div, style it as you wish)
-  - Decide how to show loading state
+  - Decide how to render loading state  (`loading` prop is returned by the [`useMonacoEditor`](#usemonacoeditor) and [`useMonaco`](#usemonaco) hooks)
-  - Work with underlying monaco objects like [`monaco`](https://microsoft.github.io/monaco-editor/api/index.html), the [`editor`](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.istandalonecodeeditor.html) instance, and the [`model`](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.itextmodel.html) instances
+  - Work with underlying monaco objects like [`monaco`](https://microsoft.github.io/monaco-editor/api/index.html) API, the [`editor`](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.istandalonecodeeditor.html) instance, and the text [`model`](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.itextmodel.html) instances
-  - Use these in effects together to wire up custom functionality
+  - Use the above objects in `useEffect` hooks together to wire up custom functionality
 - Inspired by [@monaco-editor/react](https://github.com/suren-atoyan/monaco-react).
 - Availabe on Pika CDN.
 There is a simple example of using this below, (no build tool, just copy this [html](https://use-monaco.now.sh/simple.html) anywhere and you are golden).
 - Built with [pkger](https://github.com/nksaraf/pkger)